 Shooting after Chiefs Super Bowl parade seemed to stem from dispute among several people, police say

-Police Chief Stacey Graves said the victims ranged between the ages of eight and 47 years old, and half of the 22 injured people were under the age of 16.
+Police Chief Stacey Graves said that the 22 people injured in the shooting ranged between the ages of 8 and 47 years old, half of whom were under the age of 16.
+A mother of two was also killed.

-KANSAS CITY, Mo.
-(AP) — Authorities in Kansas City are working to decipher who was behind the mass shooting that unfolded Wednesday amid throngs of people at the Chiefs’ Super Bowl celebration, where 22 people were wounded — including at least eight children — and a mother of two was killed.

-Three people were detained and firearms were recovered during the mayhem, police said.
+Three people were detained — including two juveniles — and firearms were recovered during the mayhem, police said.
 But investigators are calling for witnesses, people with cellphone footage and victims of the violence to call a dedicated hotline.

-Police Chief Stacey Graves said Wednesday evening that investigators were still piecing together what happened and did not release details about those who were detained or a possible motive.

-“I’m angry at what happened today.
-The people who came to this celebration should expect a safe environment,” Graves said.
+“We are working to determine the involvement of others.
+And it should be noted we have recovered several firearms.
+This incident is still a very active investigation,” Graves said at a news conference.

 Throngs had lined the parade route before the shooting, with fans climbing trees and street poles or standing on rooftops for a better view.
 Players rolled through the crowd on double-decker buses, as DJs and drummers heralded their arrival.